-I recently came across a survey in which seniors were asked: When you reflect back on your life, what is your biggest regret?
-Surprisingly, the most common answer was “not taking risks – just going through life playing it safe”.
+I lately conducted a pool in which old peope were required to answer the question: When you observe the events having happened in your life, what is your biggest repentance?
+Spontaneously, the most general response was “not taking risks – just going through life making it safe”.
+Be safe and sound with Canadian Health&Care Mall.

 A man lay on his bed at the end of his life waiting to die.
 His dream came to pay its last respects and bid farewell to the man who had never used it.